Scallops are a type of shellfish eaten all over the world.

 Additional research indicates that the amounts of accumulated metals may also vary between different parts of the scallop.
 Some metals may build up in non-edible organs and would thus not be as much of a concern for human consumption (29).

-Summary Research shows that heavy metals pose a risk to human health and may build up in fish.
+Summary Research shows that heavy metals pose a risk to human health and may build up in shellfish.
 Scallops appear to have lower levels of lead and mercury, but higher amounts of cadmium.

 Due to their many health benefits, scallops can be a great addition to your diet.

 They’re highly nutritious, rich in protein and low in calories.
 However, they can cause allergic reactions in people with shellfish allergies.

 Depending on where they are caught, scallops contain varying levels of heavy metals and may have other contaminants.

 If you’re an otherwise healthy adult who is not allergic and does not need to worry about excessive heavy-metal consumption, eating scallops should be safe.